Multimodal Data Integration for Oncology in the Era of Deep Neural Networks: A Review: Fundamentals of Multimodal Learning (MML)

-We follow the taxonomy proposed by William \emph{et al.} \cite{MultimodalClassification} (see Fig. \ref{fig:fusion_stage}), which defines five main stages of multimodal classification - preprocessing, feature extraction, data fusion, primary learner, and final classifier, as given below:
+We follow the taxonomy proposed by William \emph{et al.} \cite{MultimodalClassification} (see Figure \ref{fig:fusion_stage}), which defines 5 main stages of multimodal classification: preprocessing, feature extraction, data fusion, primary learner, and final classifier, as given below: